wp-plugins/subscribe-to-comments-reloaded/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Fixed a conflict between Wordpress' stylesheets and StCR's (thank you [Sahas Katta](http://en.gravatar.com/sahaskatta))
+* If HTML emails are enabled, quicktags are added to the textareas

 = 1.5 =
 * StCR is now compatible with QTranslate (thank you [Odd Henriksen](http://www.oddhenriksen.net/))
 * Added a few more options to customize your messages (thank you [derekbeck](http://wordpress.org/support/profile/derekbeck))